seldish-og/TikTokBot/README.md

 # TikTokBot
-Bot save videos from instagram and then post them to Tik-Tok
+Bot saves videos from instagram and then posts them to Tik-Tok